pomy97/CompassesPlus_DP/README.md

 Please check the section at the bottom of this page for info on how to get this datapack to work properly.
 # Compasses Added
 ## Bounty Compass
-This is a compass that elegantly tracks mobs and players!
+This is a compass that tracks mobs and players!
 This could also be used for more dynamic Minecraft Manhunts.
 ### Obtaining
 You can obtain a Bounty Compass by crafting it in a crafting table.
 ![Crafting Recipe](https://github.com/user-attachments/assets/19052d7d-9e03-42c2-920a-19bb3b8d368f)